 Be good to yourself

-Whether or not you are imbibing with your girlies remotely, trying to get a minute to yourself in a full house, or rocking it solo and physically distant this Valentine's Day, it's not a bad idea to turn inward after such a challenging few months and direct some love and tender care at yourself.
+Whether you are imbibing with your girlies in-person or remotely, trying to get a minute to yourself in a full house, or rocking it solo at this Valentine’s Day, it’s not a bad idea to turn inward after such a challenging few years and direct some love and tender care at yourself.

 “Loving yourself is the single most important element of having a healthy relationship,” said New York metro-based dating and relationship expert Rachel DeAlto.
 “Start looking at who in your life isn’t lifting you up.
 Of course, self-love is an inside job, but so often we let those around us affect our confidence and feelings of self-worth.”